-Most new moms often find it extremely frustrating when they see how much weight they put on after pregnancy.
+Most new moms often find it extremely frustrating when they see how much weight they put on after pregnancy and don’t know anything about losing weight after pregnancy.
 According to a study published by the United States Institute of Medicine, women within a healthy weight range tend to gain anywhere between 25 and 35 pounds during pregnancy.
 That’s how much your baby, placenta, extra fat stores, breast tissue, amniotic fluid, and additional blood weigh combined.

 The majority of pregnant women lose up to 12 pounds during delivery.
 You’ll lose additional weight during the first few weeks following the delivery because your body will get rid of the extra fluid that built up during your pregnancy.
 After that, you’ll have to shed the rest on your own.